Chriscaracach/react-text-decorator/README.md

 ## Author

 This library is maintained by Christian Caracach.
+It is my first react library project.
+Be kind, we're all learning.

 ## Support

 If you encounter any issues or have questions, please open an issue.

-Enjoy using React Decorated Text Library!
+Enjoy using React Text Decorator Library!